knetikmedia/knetikcloud-csharp-net20-client/docs/ContentArticlesApi.md

 <a name="updatearticletemplate"></a>
 # **UpdateArticleTemplate**
-> ModelTemplateResource UpdateArticleTemplate (string id, ModelTemplateResource articleTemplateResource)
+> TemplateResource UpdateArticleTemplate (string id, TemplateResource articleTemplateResource)

 Update an article template